 EUROPEAN COMPETITION LAW

 Wilson Sonsini Goodrich & Rosati's Brussels office assists businesses with their most important competition law matters.
 As part of an integrated global antitrust group that is widely recognized as one of the world's leading practices, our European competition team regularly represents clients in matters before the European Commission, as well as the national competition authorities and courts in France, Germany, and the United Kingdom.

 The firm's European competition practice, which is "highly recommended" by Global Competition Review, offers clients at every stage of their life cycle the full range of competition law services both at the EU level and in the major Member States.
 In those jurisdictions where we do not have offices, our network of long-established relationships with leading local practices allows us to coordinate all aspects of our clients' competition law needs.

-Our Brussels-based competition lawyers—many of whom trained in both European jurisdictions and the United States—have advised on some of the most complex cross-border transactions and investigations, representing blue-chip clients such as Air France-KLM, BMW, Chevron, Dell, Dolby, Glencore, Google, Hitachi Chemical, K+S Aktiengesellschaft, Live Nation, Mylan, ÖBB, Silver Lake, and Spotify on the full spectrum of competition law issues, including the following:
+Our Brussels-based competition lawyers—many of whom trained in both European jurisdictions and the United States—have advised on some of the most complex cross-border transactions and investigations, representing clients such as Air France-KLM, Brocade, Coherent, Dell, Dolby, Glencore, Google, Mastercard, Mylan, and W.R.
+Grace on the full spectrum of competition law issues, including the following:

 The European competition team members, who work closely with their U.S. colleagues on parallel merger control reviews carried out by the European and the U.S. antitrust agencies, have significant experience advising clients under the EU Merger Regulation and the national merger control regimes in Europe's major jurisdictions.
 In addition to advising parties to the transaction, we counsel interested third parties such as complainants in merger reviews.

 Our attorneys have extensive experience advising clients at all stages of cartel investigations (including, most recently, representations in the EU's bioethanol and biofuels, capacitors, forex, and rail cargo investigations) until the adoption of a decision, and thereafter in the preparation of litigation and appearance at court.
 We also advise third parties such as trade associations and customers of alleged cartels with respect to investigations and litigation.

 Horizontal and Vertical Agreements